-Dr. Michael Fung-Kee-Fung – Co-Director, THTEX
+Dr. Michael Fung-Kee-Fung – Co-Lead, THTEX

 Dr. Michael Fung-Kee-Fung is Professor at the Departments of Obstetrics/ Gynecology and Surgery at the University of Ottawa and is currently Head of Surgical Oncology at the Ottawa Regional Cancer Program and the Ottawa Hospital.

 He is Chief of Cancer Transformation at the Ottawa Hospital and has a passionate interest in systems transformation and the role of collaborative methodologies in health innovation.
 He has pioneered the introduction of the Communities of Practice model in health care as a platform for engagement and innovation harvest to support knowledge transfer and systems performance improvements both at the regional and national levels.
 In addition he has co-designed and implemented a number of award winning clinical collaboration softwares.